dathaotrinh/HotelBookingSystem/README.md

 ## New Features

-* Capture profile picture using webcame.
+* Capture profile picture using webcam.
 * Face ID to login (comming soon)